LukeGrahamLandry/franca/devlog.md

 - started working on opendir
 - hack in fix_errno because i don't do errno in my libc yet so if opendir returns null, the SysResult.Err ends up as zero and treated as a success
+- there's something about the dirent api that just turns my brain off, idk, it takes so long every time i touch it

 framebuffer
 - i want to work backwards in the chain of doom forks.